LAS VEGAS CRIMINAL DEFENSE ATTORNEY ERIC P. ROY

 to allow the minor to live at his parent's home under their supervision.

-He has the power to remove the minor from the parents residence and have
+He has the power to remove the minor from the parent's residence and

 or the Nevada Youth Authority.